By using this site, you agree to the Privacy Policy and Terms of Use.

 The MTHFR enzyme converts folate between different forms but requires FAD, a cofactor derived from riboflavin, to function properly.
 According to Horigan et al. (Hypertension, 2010), the C677T TT variant produces a thermolabile enzyme that loses its FAD cofactor more readily than normal variants.

 Without adequate vitamin B2, this defective enzyme underperforms, leading to homocysteine accumulation and elevated blood pressure.
-The research team found that only 37% of TT carriers on standard antihypertensive medication achieved target blood pressure levels below 140/90 mmHg, compared to 64% of CC carriers.
+Horigan et al. found that only 37% of TT carriers on standard antihypertensive medication achieved target blood pressure levels below 140/90 mmHg, compared to 64% of CC carriers.
 This represents a significant treatment gap in clinical practice.

 Targeted Supplementation Shows Dramatic Results

-In a controlled trial of hypertensive cardiovascular patients prescreened by genotype, researchers administered 1.6 mg daily riboflavin for 16 weeks.
+In the controlled trial by Horigan et al. of hypertensive cardiovascular patients prescreened by genotype, researchers administered 1.6 mg daily riboflavin for 16 weeks.
 The results were genotype-specific and clinically significant.
 TT carriers experienced a reduction in systolic blood pressure from 144 to 131 mmHg, while CC and CT carriers showed no meaningful change.

 The intervention dose represents only a modest increase above standard dietary recommendations.
-The RDA for riboflavin ranges from 1.1-1.3 mg daily, making this a cofactor restoration rather than megadose therapy.
 Wilson et al. demonstrated the sustainability of this effect in a four-year follow-up study of the original cohort.

 Clinical Implications for Personalized Treatment